 Love & Respect

-Robert and Bill have more in common than their service in protecting the communities of East Hartford since 1986.
-They both have a deep love, respect, and appreciation for a dog's individuality, skills, and dedication to their handlers.
+Robert's service in protecting the communities of East Hartford since 1986 was just the beginning of his life with dogs.
+He has a deep love, respect, and appreciation for a dog's individuality, skills, and dedication to their handlers.

-Robert and Bill will tell you that the bond formed with their K9 partners is as strong a bond as one could ever have.
+Robert will tell you that the bond formed with his K9 partners is as strong a bond as one could ever have.
 They look out for each other, protect and serve together, and communicate in an impressively clear and concise manner during times of elevated stakes and stress in pursuing criminals and providing safety to citizens.

-You can search the earth over and you will find that Robert and Bill have as much respect and love for our K9 companions as any of us do.
-Their K9 partners trusted them and you can too.
+You can search the earth over and you will find that Robert has as much respect and love for our K9 companions as any of us do.
+His K9 partners trusted him and you can too.